arianrotolo/MintSetup/README.md

 ## <a id="intro">Introduction</a>

-This is Python App to build a Bash script that will help you configure your [Linux Mint](https://www.linuxmint.com/) computers with all of the applications you want in a single script.
-This is meant to be as general as possible (using your distro codename), but when I need to make a decision, I make it to work for the most recent version of Linux Mint Cinnamon, right now that is [Linux Mint 19 "Tara" Cinnamon](https://www.linuxmint.com/edition.php?id=254).
-The app gives you a wide variety of packages to choose from, pre-installed software to remove, and cleans up your setup in a quick and easy GUI.
+This is a Bash script that will help you configure your [Linux Mint](https://www.linuxmint.com/) computers with all of the applications you want in a single script.

 ***